On subshift presentations: Introduction

 In section 4 we introduce a Property $(B)$ of subshifts that describes a relationship between contexts of admissible words of a subshift.
-In section 5 we introduce a Property $(C)$ of subshifts, that is stronger than Property $(B)$, that in addition describes a relationship between the past and future contexts and the context of an admissible word of a subshift.
-One is lead to the formulation of properties $(B)$ and $(C)$ by observing the behavior of the Dyck shifts and by abstracting their essential dynamical properties.
-By a presentation of a subshift $X$ we mean any subshift $\widetilde{X}\subset \widetilde{\Sigma}^{\Bbb Z}$ in the topological conjugacy class of $X$.
-In defining properties $(B)$ and $(C)$ we make reference to a presentation of the subshift, and we establish, that all presentations of the subshift have the property in question, provided a given presentation has the property.
+In section 5 we introduce a Property $(c)$ of subshifts, that describes a relationship between the past and future contexts and the context of an admissible word of a subshift.
+One is lead to the formulation of properties $(B)$ and $(c)$ by observing the behavior of the Dyck shifts and by abstracting essential dynamical properties.
+We prove that Property $(B)$ is an invariant of topological conjugacy, and that the simultaneous occurrence of properties $(B)$ and $(c)$ is also an invariant of topological conjugacy.
+An ${\mathcal S}_{{\mathcal R}}({\frak P}, { \mathcal E}^-, {\mathcal E}^+ ) $-presentation that has Property $(A)$, has Property $(B)$ precisely if ${\mathcal S}_{{\mathcal R}}({\frak P}, { \mathcal E}^-, {\mathcal E}^+ ) $ is a graph inverse semigroup.

 In section 6 we consider subshifts, in which every admissible word has a future context, that is compatible with its entire past context.
 Such subshifts we call right instantaneous.
-We introduce a Property $RI$ of subshifts, and we prove that this property is a necessary and sufficient condition for the subshift to have a right instantaneous presentation.
+We introduce a Property $R\negthinspace I$ of subshifts, and we prove that this property is a necessary and sufficient condition for the subshift to have a right instantaneous presentation.
 We consider also subshifts, in which every admissible word has a future context, that is compatible with its entire past context, and also a past context that is compatible with its entire future context.
 Such subshifts we call bi-instantaneous.
-We introduce a Property $BI$ of subshifts, and we prove that this property is a necessary and sufficient condition for the subshift to have a bi-instantaneous presentation.
+We introduce a Property $B\negthinspace I$ of subshifts, and we prove that this property is a necessary and sufficient condition for the subshift to have a bi-instantaneous presentation.
 Sofic systems have bi-instantaneous presentations.